 MEET OUR PHYSIOS

-Sports Physiotherapist, CKTI
+Principal Physiotherapist, CKTI

 Prior to joining Physio Solutions and starting up Sports Solutions, Gino Ng worked as a senior sports physiotherapist at the Singapore Sports Council (SSC) from 1999-2009.
 He graduated with a double masters in Musculoskeletal and Sports Physiotherapy from the University of South Australia on a SSC sponsorship.

-Gino's position is perhaps most unique amongst sports physiotherapists in Singapore having seen all sides of the field as a practitioner, an athlete and as a patient.
+Gino's position is perhaps the most unique amongst sports physiotherapists in Singapore having seen all sides of the field, as a practitioner, an athlete and as a patient.

 His special interests are in the treatment of articular cartilage injuries having done research in the area whilst undergoing his postgraduate training.
 He specializes in treating sports injuries, as well as devising sports rehabilitation programmes after reconstructive surgeries to the shoulder, knee and ankle joints.